An international collaboration to prevent premature birth

 Focusing on underprivileged areas, the PRIME group is working closely with service-users, healthcare policymakers and administrators to understand the social and biological factors relating to preterm birth.
 With this knowledge, they are taking steps to ensure the guidance and new techniques are acceptable to health care planners, professionals and women.

-Professor Anumba, Professor of Obstetrics and Gynaecology from the University of Sheffield’s Department of Oncology and Metabolism, said “This is a very welcome and hugely exciting opportunity for us researchers at the University of Sheffield to work with colleagues in partner countries to develop practical and effective solutions to improve the healthy survival of premature babies born in communities with fewer resources”.
+“This is a very welcome and hugely exciting opportunity for us researchers at the University of Sheffield to work with colleagues in partner countries to develop practical and effective solutions to improve the healthy survival of premature babies born in communities with fewer resources” says Professor Anumba.

-“We are grateful to the NIHR Global Health Scheme for funding this project that promises to improve the health of the pregnant mother and her newborn baby.”
+“We are grateful to the NIHR Global Health Scheme for funding this project that promises to improve the health of the pregnant mother and her newborn baby", he adds.

 This program is working to offer real solutions to international issues.
 Through this multi-country research collaboration, the PRIME program aims to better understand social and biological factors related to preterm birth.
 This will enable the design and implementation of guidelines and interventions that can be tested and adapted for use across low-middle income countries and help mothers and babies across the world.